-"Winning Hand!" is a special Gambling Card, because only Cheating Cards (and a few other specific cards) can be used to take control after it has been played.
+"Winning Hand!" is a special Gambling Card, because only Cheating Cards can be used to take control after it has been played.
 If "Winning Hand!" is played and it is followed by a Cheating Card, then any Gambling or Cheating Card can be played next.
 Just remember: